Activation Relaxation: A Local Dynamical Approximation to Backpropagation in the Brain: Removing Constraints

 \subsection{Nonlinearity Derivatives}

 The second potential biological implausibility in the algorithm is the requirement to multiply the weight and activation updates with the derivative of the activation function.
-While in theory this only requires a derivative to be calcuated locally for each neuron, whether biological neurons could compute this derivative is an open question.
-We experiment with simply removing the nonlinear derivatives in question from the update so that the updated Equation 5 now simply reads
+While in theory this only requires a derivative to be calculated locally for each neuron, whether biological neurons could compute this derivative is an open question.
+We experiment with simply removing the nonlinear derivatives in question from the update so that the updated Equation 5 now simply reads,

-Although the gradients are now incorrect, we show in Figure 3.b that learning performance against the standard model is relatively unaffected, showing that the influence of the nonlinear derivative is small.
-We hypothesise that by removing the nonlinear derivative, we are effectively projecting the backprop update onto the closest linear subspace, since the backpropagated rule is now linear, which is still very close in terms of angle to the correct rule, and thus can support learning.

-Moreover, and importantly, we can \emph{combine} these two changes of the algorithm such that there is both no nonlinear derivative and also learnable backwards weights.
-Surprisingly, we see that in Figure 3,c by combining these improvementsthe combined algorithm both performs equivalently to the correct algorithm, and thus backprop, while also retaining an extremely simple and biologically plausible form.
-The activation update equation for the combined algorithm is:
+Although the gradients are no longer match backprop, we show in Figure 3.b) that learning performance against the standard model is relatively unaffected, showing that the influence of the nonlinear derivative is small.
+We hypothesise that by removing the nonlinear derivative, we are effectively projecting the backprop update onto the closest linear subspace,which is still sufficiently close in angle to the true gradient that it can support learning.
+Moreover, we can \emph{combine} these two changes of the algorithm such that there is both no nonlinear derivative and also learnable backwards weights.
+Perhaps surprisingly, when we do this we retain equivalent performance to the full AR algorithm (see Figure 3.c), and therefore a valid approximation to backprop in an extremely simple and biologically plausible form.
+The activation update equation for the fully simplified algorithm is:

 which requires only locally available information and is mathematically very simple.
 In effect, each layer is only updated using its own activations and the activations of the layer above mapped backwards through the feedback connections, which are themselves learned through a local and Hebbian learning rule.
-This rule both maintains high training performance while being incredibly robust and, at least in theory, relatively straightforward to implement in neural circuitry.
+This rule maintains high training performance and is, at least in theory, relatively straightforward to implement in neural or neuromorphic circuitry.